timok1/QD_bachelor_project/README.md

 zincblende and diamond cubic structures.

 Important:
 This programme needs to know the bonding lengths between different kind of elements to work.
-These values are stored in
+These values are stored in bonding_distances.csv.
+Not every element has been entered in this file.
+When you try to use elements that are not yet supported the programme will notify you, and you can manually enter them into the csv file.